Atom-Learning/components/documentation/content/components.navigation.pagination.md

       </Pagination> `} language={"tsx"} />

-      Above is an example of the mock test variation of the `Pagination` component were we use `mockTestQuestions` instead of `numOfPages` to render the page numbers.
+      Above is an example of when an array of objects is passed into the `pages` prop instead of a number.
+The objects contain additional data about and how the pagination items should be rendered, whether they should be disabled or marked as completed by the use of a dot under the page number.

       ## API Reference